aheissenberger/laravel-memcachier/README.md

 			'username' => 'un', 'password' => 'pw', 'servers' => '1.1.1.1.1'
 		),

-If the driver cannot find `cache.memcached.username` it will try to load `cache.memcached[0]['host']` and connects to this server.
+If the driver cannot find `cache.memcached.username` it will try to load `cache.memcached.host']` and connects to this server.
 You can use this to simulate memcachier with your local memcached server.
+Multiple Servers are not supported!!!

+		'memcached' => array(
+			'host' => '127.0.0.1', 'port' => 11211
+		),

 enjoy